KriksalisProgrammer/MikrotikCertificateNotifier/README.md

    3. Start a chat with your bot

    4. Use @userinfobot to get your chat ID
+## 📋 Logging

+All application steps and potential errors are logged to the console.
+You can easily redirect output to a file or integrate a logging library such as Serilog or NLog for more advanced scenarios.
 ## 📦 Dependencies

     - .NET 6+